Lugsail lag windows for estimating time-average covariance matrices: Spectral variance estimators

 SV estimators are prohibitively expensive when $p$ or $n$ are large, such as in MCMC and steady-state simulations.
-Specifically, $b$ is often chosen proportional to $\lfloor n^{\nu} \rfloor$ for $\nu > 0$, leading to an expensive summation in \eqref{eq:sve}.
+Specifically, the optimal choice of $b$ is proportional to $\lfloor n^{\nu} \rfloor$ for $\nu > 0$, leading to an expensive summation in \eqref{eq:sve}.
 Simulations exhibiting this behavior are in Section~\ref{sub:time_series_example}.
 The following section focuses on a computationally efficient lugsail estimator.